 Generous capacity is ideal for mopping large areas.
 Ergonomic design features high sides and built-in WaveBreaks to reduce splashing.
 Down press wringer works beautifully at removing excess water.
-Stable and sturdy.
 Caster wheels are smooth, silent, and non-marking.
-Built to last.

 Expensive.
 Large footprint requires considerable storage space.

 Mop bucket features a foot pedal spinner for hassle-free wringing that doesn’t require any bending or pushing.
 Offers precise control over how wet or dry your mop is.
 Splash guard helps prevent accidental messes.
 Comes with a microfiber mop that easily reaches into corners and under furniture.

 The mop itself could be a little sturdier, but it can easily be replaced with a similar model.

 Universal shape fits all mop head styles.
 5-gallon capacity is more than adequate for home use.
 Graduated markings make it easier to measure liquids.
 Multi-directional wheels make maneuvering the bucket a breeze.
 Rubberized caster wheels offer 360° rotation.
 Lift grip and pouring spout for easy emptying.